VCU-257/ugly-build-with-bootstrap-group-2/README-Nima-Behboudi.md

 ## 2. Bootstrap Implementation
+*Briefly explain the standard components you used for your assigned areas. [cite_start]Did you stick to the plan from Table 1?*
 * **Components Used:**
 1. Bootstrap Navbar (for top navigation and mobile bottom navigation)
 2. Bootstrap Grid System (for container, row, col)